 If you are ambitious and got your high school diploma early, you might still have to wait until you are 18 to start working as a pharmacy technician.
 Many states require pharmacy technicians to be at least 18 years old to get their certification or start working.

-2. Decide if You Need a Training Program & Certification
+2. Decide if You Need to Complete a Pharmacy Tech Program & Earn Your Certification

 Even if your state does not require certification for pharmacy technicians, you might want to take a certification course.
 If you become a certified pharmacy technician, you are more likely to get hired right away, be more prepared for your job, and earn a higher salary.

-States that do not require any special training or certification include:
+States that do not require any special training, certification, or registration with the state board:

 • Colorado